by Charles A. Eastman, 1918

 Spotted Tail was an orphan, reared by his grandparents, and at an early age compelled to shift for himself.
 Thus he was somewhat at a disadvantage among the other boys; yet even this fact may have helped to develop in him courage and ingenuity.

-One little incident of his boy life, occurring at about his tenth year, is characteristic of the man.
+One little incident of his young life, occurring at about his tenth year, is characteristic of the man.
 In the midst of a game, two boys became involved in a dispute which promised to be a serious one, as both drew knives.
-The young Spotted Tail instantly began to cry, “The Shoshones are upon us!
-To arms! to arms!” and the other boys joined in the war whoop.
+The young Spotted Tail instantly began to cry, “The Shoshone are upon us!
+To arms! to arms!” and the other boys joined in the war-whoop.
 This distracted the attention of the combatants and ended the affair.

 It had been the firm belief of Spotted Tail that it was unwise to allow the white man so much freedom in our country, long before the older chiefs saw any harm in it.
 After the opening of the Oregon Trail he, above all the others, was watchful of the conduct of the Americans as they journeyed toward the setting sun, and more than once he remarked in council that these white men were not like the French and the Spanish, with whom our old chiefs had been used to deal.
 He was not fully satisfied with the agreement with General Harney; but as a young warrior who had only just gained his position in the council, he could not force his views upon the older men.